Princess Gaoyang: Affair with Bianji

+Sima Guang's account Zizhi Tongjian provides a more gruesome detail, stating that Bianji was executed by waist-cutting, a form of execution involving cutting the victim in half at the waist.
+Some scholars question the narrative of Bianji being killed by Taizong, suggesting that Ouyang Xiu and Sima Guang's positions are highly suspicious, as both of them held strong anti-Buddhist views, which could have influenced their portrayal of Bianji's death.
-Secondly, during the Tang Dynasty, there were strict rules for monks to have permission before leaving the monastery.
-Also, Bianji was later on appointed as 大德 by Xuanzang (玄奘), which is contradictory with the image of Bianji who arbitrary break the monastery rules.

-And the last, numerous members of Fang Xuanling's clan held great positions in Tang Dynasty.
-There were a lot of ways to submit petitions to the Emperor if the event really happened.
+Additionally, during the Tang dynasty, there were strict rules requiring monks to obtain permission before leaving the monastery.
+Bianji was later appointed as dàdé (大德) by Xuanzang (玄奘), which is contradictory with the image of Bianji as someone who would arbitrarily break the monastery rules.
+And last, numerous members of Fang Xuanling's clan held great positions in the Tang dynasty.
+There were a lot of ways to submit petitions to the emperor if the event really happened.

+The alleged affair between Princess Gaoyang and the Buddhist monk Bianji is the most serious accusation against her and the reason for her bad reputation in history.
+However, the earlier historical work, the Old Book of Tang, does not mention this incident at all.
+Therefore, since the reign of Emperor Renzong of Song Dynasty, the story of Princess Gaoyang and Bianji has been considered to be true history, and it also marks the beginning of Princess Gaoyang's image as a promiscuous woman in historical materials.
+Nowadays, because there is no more detailed historical evidence to support it, although later researchers have raised various doubts and questions about this matter, they are still not enough to overturn the New Book of Tang's definition of Princess Gaoyang.

 Later years and death

 Gaoyang became bitter after Bianji's death; her betrothal and wedding went as planned in spite of her protests.
 However, instead of animosity and resentment, Gaoyang and Fang Yi'ai grew closer and bonded over their mutual hatred for the imperial court.
 Gaoyang and her husband gathered an army and led a rebellion against her brother Emperor Gaozong and his wife Empress Wu.
 They stormed the palace but were stopped and captured.
 Gaoyang and her husband were executed by hanging shortly after.